Skip to main content

 Marketing, Reporting, and Internal Decision-Making

-Student Affairs uses data to tell our story, meet reporting requirements, and guide internal decisions.
-While these purposes are often defined separately, they frequently overlap in practice.
+Student Affairs uses data to tell our story, meet reporting needs, and guide internal decisions.
+These purposes often overlap and together shape how we design, analyze, and share information across Student Affairs.

 Venn diagram, circle, with marketing reporting and internal use overlapping